 What else do I need to do during the season besides practices and games?

 We have several team fundraisers that are critical to our success.
-Everyone is expected to participate in Drive for your School, a car wash, and any other team events.
+Everyone is expected to participate in Drive for your School, a car wash, our mulch sale fundraiser, and any other team events.
 We also have a series of team dinners and social events.

 Parents, you are crucial to our success!
 There is no support staff for our team so our operations don’t “just happen.”
 We need help from every parent to make things go.
 Areas where you can help include equipment management, gameday support (announcer, photography, on-field, statistics, and officials table), other event support, meals, and marketing and PR help.
 Help us make this a fantastic experience for your kids!
 Please contact Michael Dubin to help.